|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These lemon slices are cured in salt and sugar, creating a very interesting and versatile preserve.
-Try to find as thin-skinned lemons as possible, and standard Eureka lemon will work better than the much sweeter Meyer lemons.
-This technique is from chef Thomas Keller.
+The lemon slices are cured in salt and sugar, creating a very interesting and versatile preserve.
+Try to use as thin-skinned lemons as possible, and standard Eureka lemons will work better than the much sweeter Meyer lemons.

-1. Cut the lemons into 1/8-inch thick slices and pick out any seeds from the lemon slices.
+Wash the lemons very well in hot water.
+Cut into 1/8-inch-thick slices and pick out any seeds from the lemon slices.

-3. Seal the container and let stand at room temperature for 3 days.
-The mixture can then be stored in a Mason jar and refrigerated until needed.
-It will keep for several months, but you'll likely use it well before then.
+The mixture can be stored in a Mason jar and refrigerated where it will keep for several months.